Nationwide Lifetime Interest Only Mortgages

 Opportunity To Invest In Other Areas

-With Nationwide’s Lifetime Interest Only Mortgage, UK retired homeowners have the opportunity to invest in other areas while still making affordable mortgage payments.
-By choosing an interest-only repayment option, borrowers can allocate extra funds towards investments such as stocks or bonds, providing potential returns that can offset higher overall interest costs.
+With Nationwide’s Lifetime Interest Only Mortgage, UK retired homeowners can invest in other areas while making affordable mortgage payments.
+Borrowers can allocate extra funds towards investments such as stocks or bonds by choosing an interest-only repayment option, providing potential returns that can offset higher overall interest costs.

 No Need To Worry About Cashing In Investments To Repay The Mortgage

-With this type of mortgage, they can continue to make interest-only payments on their loan without worrying about depleting their investment portfolio or seeing a reduction in their income.
+With this type of mortgage, they can continue to make interest-only payments on their loan without worrying about depleting their investment portfolio or seeing a reduced income.

 Disadvantages Of Nationwide’s Lifetime Interest-Only Mortgage

-Opting for a lifetime interest-only mortgage may result in higher overall interest costs, no guarantee of property value appreciation, and the risk of not being able to repay the loan; read on to learn how these risks can be mitigated.
+Opting for a lifetime interest-only mortgage may result in higher overall interest costs, no guarantee of property value appreciation, and the risk of being unable to repay the loan; read on to learn how these risks can be mitigated.

 Higher Overall Interest Costs